ycpcs/cs201-fall2020/labs/lab09.md

 Part 3 - Sorting Cards
 ----------------------

-Finally, demonstrate that you if you can compare cards, then an array of cards can be sorted using the **java.util.Arrays.sort** static method.
+Finally, demonstrate that if you can compare cards, then an array of cards can be sorted using the **java.util.Arrays.sort** static method.

 As one of the objects in your test fixture, create an array of **Card** objects.
 You can use the **Card** objects you've already created as element values.
 Make sure that the elements of the array are not already sorted.